muftring/iu-statistics/exercises/homework-03/assignment.md

 **(a)** They do not depend on the units.

+False.

+Slope is intrinsically linked to the units of measurement.
+Correlation does not depend on units.

 **(b)** They both must fall between -1 and +1.

+False.

+Slope can take on any positive or negative real value.
+Correlation is bound within the range -1 to +1.

 **(c)** They both have the same sign.

+True.

+A positive value for correlation indicates a positive linear relationship: as x increases, so does y.
+If x and y are increasing values with each other, then the slope of the line is a positive value.

 **(d)** They both equal 1 when there is the strongest association.

+False.

 **(e)** Their squares both have proportional reduction in error interpretations.

+False.

 **(f)** They have the same $t$ statistic value for testing $H_{0}$: Independence.

+True.

+Recall that when slope = 0, correlation = 0, and they have the same direction indicator (sign).
+The test statistic for testing $H_{0}: \rho = 0$ (where $\rho$ is the correlation value for the population) produces the same value as the test statistic for slope: $t = \frac{b}{se}$.

 **(g)** They both can be strongly affected by severe outliers.

+True.

+An outlier can have a significant effect because the underlying computations rely on the differences between observations and mean values.
+Outliers are far from all other values, and will skew the mean value and thus produce larger differences.

 ## 9.59:
 One can interpret $r = 0.30$ as follows: